Cheap Housing For Seniors: Abandoned Properties

 Why Consider Abandoned Houses?

 For seniors, the primary appeal of abandoned houses is affordability.
 According to a 2020 report by the National Institute on Retirement Security, over 40% of single retirees struggle to meet basic expenses.
-An abandoned property, usually priced significantly below market value, can alleviate financial strain, offering not just a residence but a potential investment.
+An abandoned property, usually priced significantly, can alleviate financial strain, offering not just a residence but a potential investment.

 Finding Abandoned Properties